PortableApps/Launcher/Other/Source/Manual/examples/index.rst

 existing apps which already use the PortableApps.com Launcher can be very helpful.

-Here is a list of the apps which have been officially released at PortableApps.com which use the PortableApps.com Launcher and notes on special features that they use.
+Here is a list of some of the apps which have been officially released at PortableApps.com which use the PortableApps.com Launcher and notes on special features that they use.

+For the moment, this list is manually updated and a very long distance away from being comprehensive.
+There are plans to automatically scrape information about all apps and make this page a comprehensive reference to usage of features.
+With only one or two exceptions, all the apps released since December 2010 (over 120 apps) use the PortableApps.com Launcher, and many of the older apps are updated to use the PortableApps.com Launcher as new releases come out.

 `AssaultCube <http://portableapps.com/apps/games/assaultcube_portable>`_
 ------------------------------------------------------------------------